Vladimirirr/Sealeded/articles/其他的什么/我的VSCode配置.md

 1. Dark+ (using currently)
 2. Monokai
+3. One Dark
-3. Solarized Dark
+4. Solarized Dark
+5. One Light
-4. Solarized Light
+6. Solarized Light

 ## 代码补全 (Code Snippets)